Call of Duty: Modern Warfare 2: Plot

-In 2016, Ultranationalists seize control of Russia and Imran Zakhaev becomes a martyr.
-Diplomatic relations with the United States plummet, while Zakhaev's protégé, Vladimir Makarov, commits terrorist attacks against the West.
+In 2016, the Ultranationalists seize control of Russia and Imran Zakhaev becomes a martyr.
+Diplomatic relations with the United States plummet, while Zakhaev's protégé, Vladimir Makarov, commits terrorist attacks against Europe and America.

 Private First Class Joseph Allen of the 1st Battalion, 75th Ranger Regiment, conducts a combat patrol in Afghanistan with his squadmates Sergeant Foley and Corporal Dunn, impressing his commanding officer, Lieutenant General Shepherd, who reassigns Allen to Task Force 141, a multinational special forces unit.
 Allen is then embedded with the CIA and adopts a secret identity to infiltrate Makarov's cell, leading to him participating in a mass shooting at an airport in Moscow, killing numerous Russian civilians.
 However, Makarov, aware of Allen's true identity, kills him and leaves his body behind to implicate the United States in the attack.
 Meanwhile, Task Force 141 operatives Sergeant Gary "Roach" Sanderson and Captain John "Soap" MacTavish secure an Attack Characterization System (ACS) module from a downed American satellite from a Russian airbase in the Tian Shan range.
 Following the massacre, Soap, Roach, Lieutenant Simon "Ghost" Riley, and several other members of Task Force 141 are sent to Rio de Janeiro to capture Alejandro Rojas, Makarov's arms dealer.